 Estonia regained its independence on 20 August 1991 following the break-up of the Soviet Union.
 The Fourth Constitution of the Republic of Estonia, adopted on 28 June 1992, established a democratic system based on a Presidency and a unicameral 101-seat parliament, known as the Riigikogu.

 After March 2015 parliamentary elections, the Estonian Reform Party and the Estonian Social Democrats formed a coalition government with 34-year-old Taavi Rõivas as the new Prime Minister.
-This replaced the previous coalition of the Estonian Reform Party and the Pro Patria and Res Publica Union.
-Prime Minister Rõivas is the youngest government leader in the European Union.
+However, Mr Rõivas lost a parliamentary vote of no confidence in November 2016 that resulted in the breakdown of the governing coalition.
+President Kaljulaid subsequently invited the main opposition Centre Party to form government, which it did in coalition with the Social Democratic Party and Pro Patria and Res Publica Party.
+The leader of the Centre Party, Juri Ratas, was sworn in as prime minister on 23 November 2016.
 The next Parliamentary election is due in 2019.

 Estonia joined NATO on 2 April 2004 and acceded to the European Union on 1 May 2004.
 Estonia joined the Schengen group of European countries on 21 December 2007.
 Estonia was accepted into the eurozone on 1 January 2011.

 According to IMF assessments, the Estonian economy has held up well since the global financial crisis.
-Economic growth is expected to continue to strengthen from two per cent in 2015 to just under three per cent forecast for 2016.
+Economic growth is expected to continue to strengthen from 1.5 per cent in 2016 to 2.5 per cent forecast for 2017.
 The main driver for growth is private consumption on the back of buoyant real wage growth.
 However, exports have decreased and investment remains subdued reflecting the weak external environment.
 Estonia is highly dependent on trade and its banking system is dominated by cross-border banking groups, meaning that its economic fortunes are closely tied to external developments.